-A Systems View
+A Systems View of Operational Excellence

 The themes noted here – targets, techniques, organization – should be familiar to anyone who has worked on or inside of OpEx.
 It’s easy to get caught up in organization charts, tools and the “fires”.
 When this happens, focus narrows and we miss the opportunity to engage broadly across the entire enterprise.

 Operational excellence is not a function.
 It is a RESULT that is best achieved by an OpEx SYSTEM that engages everyone.

 Effective OpEx systems balance corporate and operating unit needs, target urgent problems and prevent others from ever occurring.
 They define, and then use, standard work to get things done.
 Reporting, capturing best practices, communication and sharing information is described, done and enforced.
 These are the things the OpEx function should be working on.

 Broad organizational involvement and commitment is perhaps the most obvious benefit of a robust OpEx system.
 Leveraging the knowledge and input of those closest to their work shows respect for people and drives decision-making to the lowest possible level – a key tenant of an improvement culture.
 A fully engaged organization achieves relevant results, gains traction and becomes a sustainable continuous improvement engine.
 When the OpEx system is designed and defined, its performance can be evaluated and improved.
 A good OpEx system is:

 - Simple – The easier it is to understand, the easier it is to see if people are doing it

 - Engaging – Everyone participates.
 Ownership and expectations are articulated